-Carlos Acosta joins Royal Ballet
+Carlos Acosta joins the Royal Ballet

-Rubinald Rofino Pronk Joins Dutch National Ballet as a Soloist at Age 16
+Rubinald Rofino Pronk joins Dutch National Ballet as a soloist at age 16

 Rubinald Rofino Pronk joined the Dutch National Ballet at 16 years old after training at the Royal Conservatory of Dance.
 Pronk danced for the company as a soloist until 2006.